Search for a rare disease

 Congenital diaphragmatic hernia

-Congenital diaphragmatic hernia (CDH) is a posterolateral defect of the diaphragm that allows passage of abdominal viscera into the thorax, leading to respiratory insufficiency and persistent pulmonary hypertension with high mortality.
+A rare developmental defect during embryogenesis which can be a non-syndromic (70%) or syndromic (30%) diaphragmatic malformation characterized by a posterolateral defect of the diaphragm that allows passage of abdominal viscera into the thorax, leading to respiratory insufficiency and persistent pulmonary hypertension.

 Newborns display respiratory distress with hypoxia, excavated abdomen with sternal protrusion and in severe cases low APGAR scores at 1 and 5 minutes.
 Auscultation may reveal a contralateral cardiac displacement and respiratory bruits are absent or decreased on the affected side.
 Insufficient gas exchange and persistent pulmonary hypertension are associated with hypoplastic lungs.
 Pulmonary hypertension may become manifest after a brief period of adaptation to post-natal circulation.
-The defect and hence fetal herniation of the intestine and/or the liver into the thorax occurs more often on the left side.
-Malrotation or malfixation of the intestine are frequent..
+The defect and hence herniation of the intestine and/or the liver into the thorax occurs more often on the left side.
+Malrotation or malfixation of the intestine are frequent.
 One third of cases present with cardiovascular malformations and lesser proportions with skeletal, neural, genitourinary, gastrointestinal or other defects.
-CDH may be isolated or a component of Fryns, Denys-Drash and Donnai-Barrow syndromes (see these terms) as well as certain chrosomal anomalies.
+CDH may be isolated (non-syndromic) or a component of Fryns, Denys-Drash and Donnai-Barrow syndromes as well as certain chromosomal anomalies.

 Thoracic and abdominal X-rays locate herniated viscera.
 Blood gases and pH status, and other derived indexes, reflect the efficiency of gas exchange.
-Ultrasonography of the heart is necessary for excluding associated malformations, for measuring the right-to-left shunt and for estimating the severity of pulmonary hypertension.
+Echocardiography of the heart is necessary to exclude associated malformations, to measure the right-to-left shunt and to estimate the severity of pulmonary hypertension.

 CDH should be differentiated from cystic malformation of the lung.

-Ultrasonography reveals herniation, polyhydramnios may appear.
+Prenatal ultrasonography reveals herniation, polyhydramnios may appear.
 Genetic testing for associated chromosomal aberrations and syndromes may indicate syndromic CDH if other manifestations are present.
-Small lungs related to head size indicate lung hypoplasia and can be prognostic.
+Small lungs size related to the size of the head indicates lung hypoplasia and can be prognostic.

 Management and treatment

-Termination of gestation may be preferred when chromosomal aberrations and syndromes are present.
-Fetendoscopic balloon tracheal occlusion, particularly for fetuses considered otherwise unviable, has yielded survivals approaching 50%.
+Termination of pregancy may be offered when chromosomal aberrations and syndromes are present.
+Fetoscopic endoluminal tracheal occlusion (FETO) with a balloon, particularly for fetuses considered otherwise unviable, has yielded survival rates approaching 50%.
 Gestation should be prolonged until near term if possible, maternal corticosteroids have also been proposed.
-In newborns, pre- and post-ductal percutaneous oxygen saturation measurements may assess pulmonary functions.
+In newborns, pre- and post-ductal percutaneous oxygen saturation measurements may assess the pulmonary function.
 Spontaneous ventilation or high frequency, low pressure ventilation (<20-25 cm H2O), no relaxation, alkalinization and adoption of modest gasometric goals (pre-ductal saturation of 80-95%, PaO2 60 mm Hg, hypercapnia <60 mm Hg) are now the standard.
 Extra-corporeal membrane oxygenation (ECMO) has also been used.
 Inotropic drugs (eg: dobutamine, dopamine) may be used to treat cardiac anomalies.
-Surgical repair of the hernia, undertaken only after cardio-respiratory functions are stable, replaces viscera into the abdomen and closes the diaphragmatic orifice; a patch may be necessary to repair the defect.
+Surgical repair of the hernia, undertaken only after cardio-respiratory functions are stable, replaces viscera into the abdomen and closes the diaphragmatic defect; a prosthetic patch may be necessary to repair the defect.
 Some surgeons perform this operation by video-assisted thoracoscopy.